Right-wing politics, Who is right?

 where Solomon asks for wisdom to rightfully govern the nation.

-(2) The debate between political power is a human struggle that seeks to involve non believers in process of building a census to govern.
-But because the process does not acknowledge the will of God as the central issue, (Matthew 6:10), it will not normally provide a satisfactory outcome.
+(2) The debate between political powers is a human struggle that seeks to involve non believers in a process of building a census to govern.
+But because the process does not acknowledge the will of God as the central issue, (Matthew 6:10), it will not normally provide a satisfactory outcome, regardless of whether the government is based in the right or left.
+Jesus Christ never used such references.
 Matthew 7:24-27

 A national and local solution?